pschiffe/docker-burp/README.md

 ### Sytemd

-Systemd is used to manage multiple processes inside of the container, so a couple of special requirements are needed when running it: `/run` and `/tmp` must be mounted on tmpfs, and cgroup filesystem must be bind-mounted from the host.
-Example Docker run bit when running on Red Hat based distro: `--tmpfs /run --tmpfs /tmp -v /sys/fs/cgroup:/sys/fs/cgroup:ro`
+Systemd is used to manage multiple processes inside of the container, so a couple of special requirements are needed when running it: `/run` and `/tmp` must be mounted on tmpfs, and (sadly) container must be running as privileged for now.
+Example Docker run bit when running on Red Hat based distro: `--tmpfs /run --tmpfs /tmp --privileged`

 If you are using SELinux on the host, you need to enable the `container_manage_cgroup` variable with `setsebool -P container_manage_cgroup 1`.